Scorocode/scorocode-docs-en/docs/Java/java.md

-SDK provides access to the Scorocode platform for creating java-based applications.
+This Java SDK provides access to the Scorocode platform which allows you to create java-based applications, e.g. for Andorid.
 Details can be found on our website: https://scorocode.ru

-SDK предоставляет доступ к платформе Scorocode для построения приложений, основанных на Java / Android.Подробности на нашем сайте: https://scorocode.ru

-## SDK integration
+## SDK Integration

 Scorocode Java SDK distribution pack can be found in the repository <https://github.com/Scorocode/scorocode-sdk-java>

-You can integrate SDK with your project using Gradle by adding following dependencies:
+You can integrate this SDK with your project using Gradle.
+To do this, add the following dependencies:

 ```
 dependencies {